Get started with a few quick questions

 Online Reviews 9.3

 US companies outsource custom software development to Peru for two reasons: cost savings and location.
-At nearshore software development billing rates of $30-65 per hour (depending on seniority and engagement model), Peruvian developers cost 40-60% less than their US counterparts while delivering comparable technical expertise.
+At nearshore billing rates of $30-65 per hour (depending on seniority and engagement model), Peruvian developers cost 40-60% less than their US counterparts while delivering comparable technical expertise.
 Web development, mobile app development, and data analytics are all well-represented in Peru's talent base.
-Note: published local salary figures (around $12/hr when converted from Peruvian soles) reflect in-country compensation, not what US clients actually pay through nearshore software development firms, which include overhead, benefits, and management layers.
+Note: published local salary figures (around $12/hr when converted from Peruvian soles) reflect in-country compensation, not what US clients actually pay through nearshore development firms — billing rates include overhead, benefits, and management layers.

 Time zone alignment is the real advantage here.
-Peru operates on PET (UTC-5), which aligns directly with US Eastern Standard Time year-round.
-Unlike most other countries, Peru doesn't observe daylight saving time, meaning the alignment with EST remains constant.
-The result is real-time collaboration for standups, sprint planning, and code reviews without overnight coordination, unlike working with Asian destinations.
+Peru operates on PET (UTC-5), matching US Eastern Standard Time in winter.
+Peru doesn't observe daylight saving time, so during US DST (March–November) Peru runs 1 hour behind Eastern Daylight Time — a small enough offset to preserve real-time collaboration for standups, sprint planning, and code reviews without the overnight coordination that Asian destinations require.

 outsourcing-destinations-cost-vs-talent-pool-size

-The talent pool is smaller than India or Eastern Europe, but it's concentrated.
-Peru has approximately 38,000 software developers proficient in Java, .NET, Python, JavaScript, and mobile app development frameworks, within a broader tech workforce of 50,000+ professionals in Lima alone.
+The talent pool is smaller than India or Eastern Europe, but it clusters densely in Lima — reducing the vendor-discovery overhead that more dispersed markets create.
+Peru has approximately 38,000 software developers (HatchWorks) proficient in Java, .NET, Python, JavaScript, and mobile app development frameworks, within a broader tech workforce of 50,000+ professionals in Lima alone (Alcor).

 Peru's startup ecosystem ranks 6th in South America (StartupBlink 2025), with 229 tracked startups and Lima's ecosystem growing 30.1% year-over-year.
-That ecosystem produces developers familiar with modern agile methodologies, startup-paced environments, and product-minded custom software development approaches that align well with US client expectations.
-The 2022 acquisition of Peru-based Whiz by leading software development company 10Pearls, which brought 125 Peruvian engineers into a global delivery network, validated Peru as a serious nearshore destination and demonstrated that Peru-built software companies can achieve successful exits.
+That environment produces developers fluent in agile methodologies and product-minded delivery, which align with how US clients expect engineering teams to operate.
+The 2022 acquisition of Peru-based Whiz by 10Pearls (10Pearls press release, 2022) — bringing 125 Peruvian engineers into a global delivery network — validated Peru as a serious nearshore destination and demonstrated that Peruvian software firms can achieve successful exits.

 Pros and Cons of Working with Peru Software Companies